TheBraun54/Obsidian-Bible-Project/Bibles/World-English-Bible/05 - Deuteronomy/Deuteronomy 16/Deuteronomy 16.13.md

 ---

-Thou shalt keep the feast of tabernacles seven days, after that thou hast gathered in from thy threshing-floor and from thy winepress:
+You shall keep the feast of tents seven days, after that you have gathered in from your threshing floor and from your winepress: